DecoGrafics/Wordpress-Sidebar-Generator/smk-sidebar-generator/readme.txt

 This plugin generates as many sidebars as you need.
 Then allows you to place them on any page you wish.

 == Description ==
 This plugin generates as many sidebars as you need.
 Then allows you to place them on any page you wish.
+"Sidebar Generator by ZeroWP", formerly known as "SMK Sidebar Generator", is a new version that comes with many improvements.
+The version 4.x includes bug fixes and more options.
+Now it's possible to assign a sidebar on any page(cpt, taxonomies, 404 page, search result, etc.).
+Also, developers have the option to extend the plugin using the new filter/action hooks.
+Enjoy this plugin that it's free forever.

 * Development branch: https://github.com/ZeroWP/Wordpress-Sidebar-Generator
 * Issue tracker: https://github.com/ZeroWP/Wordpress-Sidebar-Generator/issues

 ####Features:
-* Unlimited number of sidebars.
-* Replace default theme sidebars using the conditions or globaly just by selecting the sidebar that you want to replace.
+* Create as many sidebars as you want.
+Unlimited, really!
-* Show the generated sidebars on any page you wish without touching a single line of code in your theme.
+* Replace static sidebars that are defined in current theme or other plugins without touching a single line of code.
+* Use conditions to replace the static sidebars.
+Using conditions gives you the possibility to decide exactly how the replacements occurs.
-* Drag to sort sidebar position.
+* Drag to sort sidebar order and conditions.
+* Possibility to show the generated sidebars using a simple shortcode.
+* Possibility to show the generated sidebars using the WP function `dynamic_sidebar` or its alias 'smk_sidebar`.
+* Lightweight.
+It does not inject any scripts or styles on front end and most of the code is loaded only in backend when needed.

 == Installation ==